 To begin the dental implant process, you must first make sure that you are a good fit for the procedures.
 For implants to be effective, there must be a workable amount of bone and gum tissue.
-Having deteriorated bone or damaged gums from disease will not allow for a successful implant placement.
+Having deteriorated bone or damaged gums from the disease will not allow for successful implant placement.
 Thus, Dr. Imm will determine if you qualify for the implant procedure.
 If you do, then you can start working with Dr. Imm to create your recovery plan.

 The implant will most likely take multiple visits to conduct.
 The specialist will implant the post into the jawbone or gum during the first visit.
 You may be able to request a flipper or partial denture for the area while your jawbone is recovering from the initial procedure.

 The second visit will involve putting the tooth onto the posts.
 This is a surgical procedure, so there will be a waiting period between procedures.
 The entire process may take up to seven months, but it will be worth it when you see the results.